lmcinnes/umap/doc/embedding_space.rst

 the extra 3 dimensions providing covariance data.
 To do this it will be helpful to be able to draw ellipses corresponding to super-level sets of the PDF of the 2d Gaussian.
-We can start on this by writing a simple function to draw ellipses on a plot accoriding to a position, a with, a height, and and angle (since this is the format the embedding computed the data).
+We can start on this by writing a simple function to draw ellipses on a plot accoriding to a position, a width, a height, and an angle (since this is the format the embedding computed the data).

 .. code:: python3